zaydbf/GAIAthon/backend/data/README.md

 then for testing go to localhost/calculate/gas/Region exemple : http://127.0.0.1:8000/data/calculate/NO2/Africa/
-this should calculate the average of NO2 emission in africa today
+this should calculate the average of NO2 emission in africa (visit all links to calculate the average of each gas  http://127.0.0.1:8000/data/calculate/"gas"/Africa/  where gas =[CH4, CO, NO2, O3, SO2]
+then visit the website's dashboard the added values should be visible
 # Documentation for data files
 first I'm going to talk about each script and what it does :